Kyagara/equinox/README.md

 ## Todo

 - Maybe the context usage throughout the project could be improved
-- Maybe add a Logger to the Cache and RateLimit interfaces, removing the logger argument from methods
+- Maybe add a Logger to the Cache and RateLimit interfaces
 - Add checks for duration of tests that include any WaitN/any blocking
 - RateLimit
   - Add Redis store, maybe using a lua script